Computers and wifi

 We have 560 computers across our libraries, including 100 at the Norfolk and Norwich Millennium Library at the Forum, and there are staff on hand to help.

 We now have free public WiFi access at all of our libraries.
 The network will show on your list of available networks as NCC_Library_Wifi.
 When you have linked to the network, you will need to log on using your library membership number and PIN in order to browse the Internet.
-Logging on implies acceptance of the Norfolk County Council Terms and Conditions.
+Logging on implies acceptance of the our terms and conditions.

 Every library in Norfolk offers: